23 West Chestnut Avenue, Vineland, NJ 08360

-Our priests are happy to meet with parishioners.
+Our priest is happy to meet with parishioners.
 However, we ask that you call the Rectory office to request an appointment.
-Due to their busy schedules, please note that sacramental questions are handled by our office personnel.
+Due to his busy schedule, please note that sacramental questions are handled by our office personnel.
 Persons interested in receiving sacraments are asked to come to the Rectory Office.
-We are open from Monday through Friday 9AM – 12 noon and 1:00 PM to 4:00 PM.
-Office closes for lunch at 12 noon.
+We are open from Monday through Friday 9:00am – 12:30pm and 1:30pm to 5:00pm.
+Office closes for lunch at 12:30pm.

 Persons interested in participating in the Cursillo Movement Groups must attend a three-day intensive retreat.
-We have three groups that meet each week.
-A men’s group and a women’s group meet separately in the Convent, in English on Mondays and Tuesdays respectively.
-Shirley Velazquez heads the women’s group and Mike Velazquez heads the Men’s group.
-A Spanish group also meets on Tuesdays after the 7 pm Mass in the Chapel.
-That group is led by Deacon Roberto Rodriguez.
+We have two groups that meet each week.
+The men’s English group meet in the Rectory Basement, on Mondays at 6:45pm.
+This group is led by Mike Velazquez.
+A Spanish group meet on Tuesdays after the 7:00pm Mass in the Adoration Chapel.
+That group is led by Mr. Norberto Torres.